Anatomy: Animal tissues

 The animal kingdom (Animalia) contains multicellular organisms that are heterotrophic and motile (although some have secondarily adopted a sessile lifestyle).
 Most animals have bodies differentiated into separate tissues and these animals are also known as eumetazoans.
 They have an internal digestive chamber, with one or two openings; the gametes are produced in multicellular sex organs, and the zygotes include a blastula stage in their embryonic development.
 Metazoans do not include the sponges, which have undifferentiated cells.

 Unlike plant cells, animal cells have neither a cell wall nor chloroplasts.
-Vacuoles, when present, are more in number and much smaller than those in the plant cell.
+Vacuoles, when present, are more numerous and much smaller than those in the plant cell.
 The body tissues are composed of numerous types of cells, including those found in muscles, nerves and skin.
 Each typically has a cell membrane formed of phospholipids, cytoplasm and a nucleus.
 All of the different cells of an animal are derived from the embryonic germ layers.
 Those simpler invertebrates which are formed from two germ layers of ectoderm and endoderm are called diploblastic and the more developed animals whose structures and organs are formed from three germ layers are called triploblastic.
 All of a triploblastic animal's tissues and organs are derived from the three germ layers of the embryo, the ectoderm, mesoderm and endoderm.

 Animal tissues can be grouped into four basic types: connective, epithelial, muscle and nervous tissue.